himeshagarwal70-design/MLPR_PROJECT/README.md

 2. **Prepare Data:** Ensure `clean_mf_dataset.csv` is in the root directory.
 3. **Execute Pipeline:** Run `MLPR_Final_Pipeline.ipynb`.
 * The notebook will automatically perform the Walk-Forward Cross-Validation.
-* It will generate the final "Loss Curves" and "Performance Tables."